Iftakharpy/Colt-Steele-Datastructures-and-Algorithms/README.md

 ## Big O is used to analyze the time and space complexity of algorithms.
 It's also known as asymptotic analyzation of algorithms

 ![Runtime compared with Big O notations.](media/images/big_O_chart.PNG)
+# Big O for Datastructures
 ![big_O_for_data_structures.PNG](media/images/big_O_for_data_structures.PNG)
+# Big O for Sorting Algorithms
 ![big_O_of_sorting_algorithms.PNG](media/images/big_O_of_sorting_algorithms.PNG)